 gunung bromo - mount bromo

 Bromo is one of many active volcanoes in the Tengger Semeru National Park west of Malang.
-It's a round about 2,500 meters high somma volanco with a very unique shape.
+It's a round about 2,500 meter high somma volanco with a very unique shape.
 If you are in the right spot you get the change to see Bromo with 3 other volcanoes in the back.
 Especially at sunrise, this this view is a once in a lifetime experience.

 Around 1 in the morning we got picked up at our hotel in Malang and hopped in the 4x4 off-roader.
 The driver was a young guy wanting to earn some money.
 I don't really know how he got the job - this was no official tour, he just picked us up and drove us around.
 Don't let anyone tell you that you can just go there with a tour provider!
 Everyone can drive to the National Park.
 At around 2:30 we arrived at the "Basecamp".
 It was freaking cold but they offered tea and coffee so this made it a bit easier.